Things to know about Machine Learning & Its Applications

 Agriculture | Biological | Customer Support | Development | Education| | Healthcare | Industrial Manufacturing | Investment | Legal | Marketing | Navigation | Recruiting | Retail Finance | Sales | Security | Transportation/Logistics

 Why Machine Learning Matters?

 Most organizations have realized the potential of machine learning.
 By collecting insights from the data, organizations can work more efficiently or gain an advantage over competitors.
 Within the scope of this blog, it would be (almost) impossible to discuss and highlight all the applications of ML.
 We have listed out some of the fascinating and famous machine learning applications:

 Rather than relying upon a marketer’s intuition to separate customers into groups.
 ML algorithms such as clustering and classification group customers into characteristics based on specific variations among them.
 These characteristics account for customer differences across multiple dimensions, such as demographics, age group, and browsing behavior.
 Discerning these traits to patterns of purchasing behavior allows data-savvy companies to drive highly personalized marketing campaigns that are more effective at promoting sales than generalized campaigns.

-Build Highly Customized Machine Learning Solutions
+Build Highly Customized AI Solutions

 It is also known as demand pricing.
 It is the application for flexible pricing items based on the factors like product demand, seasonality, location, or whether the customer has engaged with a marketing campaign.
 It requires a vast amount of data about how different customers willing to pay for a product or service changes across a variety of situations.
 Companies like airlines and ride-share services such as Uber, Ola have successfully implemented dynamic price optimization strategies to maximize their revenue.